 Dry Fly Paradise Outside of Missoula, Montana

 When it comes to pure dry fly fishing, the rivers in Missoula’s vicinity provide some of the best opportunities!
 Former NFL linebacker Joe Cummings is the owner of A Classic Journey Outfitters, the outfitter for the Missoula River Lodge.
-Throughout the season, his team of guides pursue trout on famed rivers, including the Blackfoot, Clark Fork, Bitterroot, Rock Creek, and the Missouri River.
+Throughout the season, his team of guides pursues trout on famed rivers, including the Blackfoot, Clark Fork, Bitterroot, Rock Creek, and the Missouri River.
 Accommodations for packages are at the Missoula River Lodge with three different fully-furnished locations, all on the centrally-located Clark Fork River.
 A Classic Journey Outfitters is our first pick in the Missoula area and is the total package when it comes to lodging and world-class fishing.
-The Missoula River Lodge has rightly earned a reputation of putting guests into fish on dry fly, making for a great Montana fly fishing experience.
+The Missoula River Lodge has rightly earned a reputation for putting guests onto fish with a dry fly, making for a great Montana fly fishing experience.

 Food and Beverages

 In 2017 their executive chef, Carrie Nowlen, was named by the Washington Post to the top 100 chefs in America and is featured in “America the Great Cookbook.”
-They are proud of her culinary excellence that is rooted in creativity and the farm to table ethic.
+They are proud of her culinary excellence rooted in creativity and the farm-to-table ethic.
 Guests at the Missoula River Lodge choosing the all-inclusive package will have a diverse offering of meal options.
 Each dinner is unique and never the same during a stay.
-For fishing days, streamside bbq-style lunches on the river are provided by your guides.
+For fishing days, streamside BBQ-style lunches on the river are provided by your guides.
 Breakfast, lunch, and dinner are all included in the package.